-9 Iconic True Crime Books to Read Before You Die
+Helter Skelter & More True Crime Books to Read Before You Die

 You know Ted Bundy: the serial killer who infamously murdered a number of Chi Omega sorority sisters at Florida State University in 1978.
 Well, the book's author Ann Rule did too—personally.
 The book begins by outlining her relationship with Bundy, and delves into the real-time details of the case, weaved in with personal pauses from Rule (who refused to believe Bundy was guilty all the way until the end).

-This real life crime story is set at Chicago's 1893 World's Fair and follows the true tales of Daniel H. Burnham, the architect behind the fair, but more notably Dr. H. H. Holmes, the serial killer who used the fair to bait his victims.
-(Fun fact: The storyline is so intriguing that the Leonardo DiCaprio purchased the screen rights in 2010.)
+This real-life crime story is set at Chicago's 1893 World's Fair and follows the true tales of Daniel H. Burnham, the architect behind the fair, but more notably Dr. H. H. Holmes, the serial killer who used the fair to bait his victims.
+(The storyline is so intriguing that Leonardo DiCaprio purchased the screen rights in 2010.)

-BUY IT: The Devil in the White City: Murder, Magic, and Madness at the Fair That Changed America, $13

-This 2009 non-fiction recounts the horrific details of the 1999 Columbine high school massacre, in which two unsuspecting students planned and executed a mass campus killing.
+This 2009 non-fiction recounts the horrific details of the 1999 Columbine high school shooting, in which two students planned and executed a mass campus killing.
 The book, which took a decade to write, has two plots: the killers' progression ahead of the attack, and the survivors' reality in dealing with the aftermath.

 Talk about a page-turner: This real-life mystery is still unsolved to this day.
 The book, penned by Robert Graysmith, who was a cartoonist working for The San Francisco Chronicle, follows the self-named Zodiac killer as he targeted his victims in California in the '60s and '70s.
 But don't worry: The book inevitably narrows in on two possible suspects, explaining possible scenarios in which each would be found guilty.